 Special event opportunities come in many shapes and sizes.
-Some examples may be family nights, pool parties, cook-outs, community service events, storytellers, entertainers, etc. These are almost totally free of charge and parent volunteers are welcome to sign up for a chance to serve.
+Some examples may be family nights, pool parties, cook-outs, community service events, storytellers, entertainers, etc.

 Parents may request a meeting with their counselor and the program director at any time.
-Such request must be made 24 hours in advance.
+Such request must be made 48 hours in advance.